Ciemaar/dingus/README.rst

 The opposite of patch is isolate.
 It patches everything except the named object:

     >>> from dingus import isolate
-    >>> @isolate('urllib2.urlparse')
+    >>> @isolate('urllib.urlparse')
     ... def test_urlparse(self):
     ...     pass
     ...

-When this test runs, everything in the urllib2 module except urlparse will be a dingus.
+When this test runs, everything in the urllib module except urlparse will be a dingus.
 Note that this may be slow to execute if the module contains many objects; performance patches are welcome. :)